 This is all I want to share with you regarding this topic.
 As a reward, let’s do an exercise.

-In this exercise, you will replace the verbs in the future tense be the past tense and wise-versa (change the past tense into the present tense).
+In this exercise, you will replace the verbs in the future tense with the past tense and wise-versa (change the past tense into the present tense).